mergestat/mergestat-lite/README.md

 ```

 You can try queries on public git repositories without installing anything at [https://try.askgit.com/](https://try.askgit.com/)

-There's also preliminary support for executing queries against the GitHub API.

 More in-depth examples and documentation can be found below.